hadar-hai/deep-learn-project/README.md

 - Nasruddin Az.
 "Elephclass: Asian vs African Elephants Classifier."
 Kaggle. [https://www.kaggle.com/code/nasruddinaz/elephclass-asian-vs-african-elephants-classifier](https://www.kaggle.com/code/nasruddinaz/elephclass-asian-vs-african-elephants-classifier)

 - Vaswani, Ashish, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin.
 "Attention Is All You Need." arXiv preprint arXiv:1706.03762 (2017). [https://arxiv.org/abs/1706.03762](https://arxiv.org/abs/1706.03762)

+## Acknowledgments

+This project is a part of the ECE 046211 Deep Learning course at the Technion.
+We would like to express our gratitude to [Tal Daniel](https://taldatech.github.io/) and [Prof. Daniel Soudry](https://soudry.github.io/) for their guidance and support throughout this project and the course.